UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 2. **View**, a function that takes the state as input and produces HTML code (i.e., a view that the user can see on the screen) as output.

-3. **Update**, a function that modifies the state.
+3. **Update**, a function that modifies the state (more accurately, creates a new state from the old state).

-The idea of *unidirectional data flow* is that information flow goes like this:
+The idea of *unidirectional data flow* is that information flow (or if you like, causality) goes like this:

 state &rarr; view &rarr; update &rarr; state

 and never in the reverse direction.
 In other words, view is a function of the state (i.e., the state directly influences the view, but nothing in the view every directly influences the state), user interaction with the view (and some other asynchronous events such as files loading) cause an update (but update code never modifies the view directly), and updating alters the state (which is in turn what triggers the view to be re-rendered).

+The last part is the trickiest to get correct when writing GUI code, so it is handled automatically by React and Redux.

 We get into more detail below.